Colleges

 Double check your test scores.

-Double check that your ducks are in a row and that your scores have been sent to the schools you are applying to.
-Also, make sure you’ve checked beforehand that you’ve taken the right standardized tests for each college you’re applying to since different colleges require different exams.
+Double check that your ducks are in a row and test scores have been sent to the schools you are applying to.
+Also, make sure you’ve checked beforehand that you’ve taken the right standardized tests since different colleges require different exams.

 Register -- or retake -- the SAT or ACT.